VinDuv/PyShellyTemp/README.md

 ============

-This is a Python Web app that records temperature and humidity values from Shelly H&T devices, without using the Shelly cloud.
+This is a Python Web app that records temperature and humidity values from Shelly v1 H&T and Shelly BLU H&T devices, without using the Shelly cloud.

 This application is designed to be installed on a computer (probably a NAS or a single-board computer) which is on the same network as the Shelly devices.
 It